victorhunguyen/made-mistakes-gatsby/src/pages/about.md

 ## Follow me on the internets

-I promose not to junk up your feeds as I rarely post on social media.
+I promise not to junk up your feeds as I rarely post on social media.

 <ul class="social-media">
   <li>